phpspec/prophecy/README.md

 $prophet = new Prophecy\Prophet;
 ```

-The Prophet is the guy that creates prophecies by *prophesizing* them:
+The Prophet creates prophecies by *prophesizing* them:

 ```php
 $prophecy = $prophet->prophesize();